 Changes are coming to this policy!

-Permission requests should make sense to users.
-You may only request permissions that are necessary to implement current features or services in your app that are promoted in your Play Store listing.
-You may not use permissions that give access to user or device data for undisclosed, unimplemented, or disallowed features or purposes.
-Personal or sensitive data accessed through permissions may never be sold.
+Requests for permission and APIs that access sensitive information should make sense to users.
+You may only request permissions and APIs that access sensitive information that are necessary to implement current features or services in your app that are promoted in your Google Play listing.
+You may not use permissions or APIs that access sensitive information that give access to user or device data for undisclosed, unimplemented, or disallowed features or purposes.
+Personal or sensitive data accessed through permissions or APIs that access sensitive information may never be sold nor shared for a purpose facilitating sale.

-Request permissions to access data in context (via incremental requests), so that users understand why your app is requesting the permission.
+Request permissions and APIs that access sensitive information to access data in context (via incremental requests), so that users understand why your app is requesting the permission.
 Use the data only for purposes that the user has consented to.
 If you later wish to use the data for other purposes, you must ask users and make sure they affirmatively agree to the additional uses.

 In addition to the above, restricted permissions are permissions that are designated as Dangerous, Special, Signature, or as documented below.
 These permissions are subject to the following additional requirements and restrictions:

-- Use of permissions in contravention of official Android developer App permissions best practices or in violation of existing policies (including Elevated Privilege Abuse) are expressly prohibited.
+- Use of permissions in violation of Google Play malware policies (including Elevated Privilege Abuse) is expressly prohibited.

 Certain Restricted Permissions may be subject to additional requirements as detailed below.
 The objective of these restrictions is to safeguard user privacy.
 We may make limited exceptions to the requirements below in very rare cases where apps provide a highly compelling or critical feature and where there is no alternative method available to provide the feature.
 We evaluate proposed exceptions against the potential privacy or security impacts on users.